hhandika/nahpu/assets/docs/info/en/document-presets.md

 When designing a template, you can use bundled fonts or import your own fonts.
 Fonts are managed in `Documents` > `Fonts`.

+Transferred definitions do not include custom fonts or template images.
+Install the required fonts and add the images on the receiving device, then compare a generated PDF with the intended output.

 ## Learn more

 - [Export Documents](https://nahpu.app/en/usages/export/export-documents/)